ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 One of the most important tools we used during this project was GitHub.
 Github is an open-source code hosting service for building software and sharing code.
 It proved indispensable throughout the development.
 It was important, however, that we used the platform in a structured and rational way.
 With this in mind, we decided to draw up guidelines on how to the team would use it.
 This was essential because it meant that we were able to push progress onto the repository where everyone from the team could access it and commit further changes.

-We created a number of branches, 12 in total.
-This was to make sure that every team member had a specific feature to work on.
+After setting up GitHub, we realised it was important to utilise the branch-based workflow of the platform.
+As such, we created a number of different branches, 12 in total.
+Each branch was given a unique name and contained a unique set of code and documentation changes.
+This was to make sure that every team member had a specific feature to work on, and diverge from the main line of development.

 <div align="center">